QwenLM/Qwen-Agent/README.md

 Qwen-Agent is a framework for harnessing the tool usage, planning, and memory capabilities of the open-source language model [Qwen](https://github.com/QwenLM/Qwen).
 Building upon Qwen-Agent, we have developed a **Chrome browser extension** called BrowserQwen, which has key features such as:
 - You can discuss with Qwen regarding the current webpage or PDF document.
-- It records the web pages and PDF materials that you have browsed, with your permission.
-It helps you quickly understand the contents of multiple pages, summarize your browsing content, and eliminate tedious writing tasks.
+- It records the web pages and PDF/Word/PowerPoint materials that you have browsed, with your permission.
+It helps you understand the contents of multiple pages, summarize your browsing content, and automate tedious writing tasks.
 - It supports plugin integration, including **Code Interpreter** for math problem solving and data visualization.
-- It supports uploading PDF, Word, PPT and other types of documents for multi document Q&A.

 # Use Case Demonstration